 And let me tell you, they were divine.
 I got a sore neck about half an hour in, I was craning to look out of every window.
 We have more pictures of the Alps and our trip on Flickr so we don’t bore you to death in the posts, but do go and check out the scenery.
 It was just amazing.

 We had scheduled a stop at Arthur’s Pass, but both kids were asleep and it was pouring with rain when we got there.
 Veggie Dad headed into one of the eateries for a sandwich and hot chocolate and came out pretty much straight away.
 The lines were inconceivably long and we weren’t that hungry anyway.
-It did mean that once the kids woke up a little farther down the track, I was nibbling the chocolate off some rice crackers to give to Pepper to gnaw on, and Abby was fed with some random things we had stashed in our bag for the plane ride the previous night.
+It did mean that once the kids woke up a little farther down the track, I was nibbling the chocolate off some rice crackers to give to Smalls to gnaw on, and Biggie was fed with some random things we had stashed in our bag for the plane ride the previous night.
 Not ideal!
 We made a stop in the nearest big town, which was the delightful…

 Hokitika!
 It was unbelievably windy and wet there, and as we drove into its wide streets (the place is crazy cute!), we saw the roof had blown off the town pub.
 There were men with tarps on top of it, and fire engines and police cars surrounding it.
 We had originally decided to grab some chips and head to Sunset Point on Gibson Quay to eat and watch the surf + seagulls.
 It was way too cold to get out of the car, so as we were sitting and eating, the news comes on and tells us there was a cyclone that had passed directly over where we were sitting about half an hour before.
 A cyclone!
 No wonder the weather was so intense.
 The chips were good though (even though the girl who served them was hilariously surly and we joked the chips had been coated in hate and fury which is probably why they were so delicious).
 I really wanted to look in the shops here but the weather was so foul we carried on.
 I was sad about that for the rest of the trip.

 When we got to our B+B at Fox Glacier, we were amazed at the crazy clouds so low over the mountains.
 We could see it was starting to clear up but we had very little clue of what the mountains were hiding.
 Our B+B host was very friendly, and helpful with advice on what to do while we still had some light (we arrived at about 6-ish, so had an hour and a half of light left to us) and where to go for dinner that would be kid-friendly.
 We ended up going to Matheson Cafe and sitting outside to see the lovely view and so our kids wouldn’t annoy anyone.
-It wasn’t overly cold, and Abby and Pepper were reasonably relaxed, but we ended up getting our mains to go after we could see they wouldn’t sit there for much longer.
+It wasn’t overly cold, and the kiddies were reasonably relaxed, but we ended up getting our mains to go after we could see they wouldn’t sit there for much longer.
 We had a night of very little sleep due to a restless toddler and a hungry baby.
 Oh not to mention a storm that made Veggie Dad and I both think a new cyclone had arrived and the roof was going to fly off, leaving us soaked from the relentless rain.
-Pepper was in a portacot, but the rest of us were in one bed and Abby likes to sleep directly on top of people.
-She wasn’t impressed to find I had to move her to feed Pepper a few times and it meant that the TV was on and entertaining them while we tried to catch a few zzz’s at 4am.
+Smalls was in a portacot, but the rest of us were in one bed and Bigs likes to sleep directly on top of people.
+She wasn’t impressed to find I had to move her to feed the baby a few times and it meant that the TV was on and entertaining them while we tried to catch a few zzz’s at 4am.
 We eventually all fell back asleep again, all four in the bed when we were awakened by a strange sound when we least expected it…

 More photos here.